-Leadership and community work - 20 hours
+Leadership and community work

-Students in Year 12 must complete a course of 20 hours of volunteering/community work/ charity work by the end of the year.
-This could take the form of mentoring younger students, working with departments, being a form representative, working on the school council, acting as an ambassador for an academic subject, working towards fundraising for our chosen charity, working in an area outside of school closely linked to the student's career ambition or volunteering outside of school.
+Students in Year 12 must complete a course of volunteering, community work, or charity work by the end of the year.
+This could take the form of mentoring younger students, working with departments, being a form representative, working on the school council, acting as an ambassador for an academic subject, working towards fundraising for their chosen charity, working in an area outside of school closely linked to the student's career ambition or volunteering outside of school.
 This is monitored and signed off by the tutor and head of year.

-Pastoral, social, health and religious education

-Students in Year 12 and 13 will have a fortnightly PSHRE lesson with their tutors.
+Pastoral, social, health and religious education Students in Year 12 and 13 will have a fortnightly PSHRE lesson with their tutors.
 These sessions are designed to help students by providing advice, information and discussion on topics that are relevant to young people studying A levels.

-These include; healthy relationships, substance misuse, applying to university/apprenticeships/work, PREVENT, internet use, mental health etc. The school also has two creative days where the curriculum is suspended for the day.
-We use these days to focus on key topics for longer periods of time.
+These include; healthy relationships, substance misuse, applying to university/apprenticeships/work, PREVENT, internet use, mental health etc.